ripta/decks.js/intro-to-docker/SCRIPT.md

 3747ada8f970        alpine:3.2          "/bin/sh"           23 minutes ago      Exited (1) About a minute ago                       sick_einstein
 ```

-Image and container IDs go hand-in-hand, but are different.
-Both are 128-bit (32-character) identifier.
+Image and container IDs go hand-in-hand and are both 64-character identifiers, but refer to different objects.

-### Restarting Containers
+## Restarting Containers

+You can restart a stopped container, after which it will show as running again:

 ```
 $ docker restart 3747ada8f970